Choosing exercises for a workout can be confusing.

 But you can breathe a sigh of relief.

 Your workouts and the exercises within them don’t need to be complicated to get results.
 In fact, for most of us, simple workouts are the most effective.

 Whether you’re new to fitness or a fitness coach, this blog will teach you how many exercises you should do in a workout, plus the specific types of exercises.

 All exercises fall within six movement patterns: squat, lunge, bend, push, pull, and core.
-First, choose what movement patterns you are going to include in your workout.
-More about this later.

-Once you have created a framework using the movement patterns, you can then select an exercise for each pattern.
+Finally, you can then select an exercise for each pattern.

 (Looking for at-home workouts?
 Download our free guide to bodyweight training here.)